Electronic authentication: Overview

 The American National Institute of Standards and Technology (NIST) has developed a generic electronic authentication model that provides a basic framework on how the authentication process is accomplished regardless of jurisdiction or geographic region.
 According to this model, the enrollment process begins with an individual applying to a Credential Service Provider (CSP).
 The CSP will need to prove the applicant's identity before proceeding with the transaction.
 Once the applicant's identity has been confirmed by the CSP, he or she receives the status of "subscriber", is given an authenticator, such as a token and a credential, which may be in the form of a username.

 The CSP is responsible for managing the credential along with the subscriber's enrollment data for the life of the credential.
 The subscriber will be tasked with maintaining the authenticators.
 An example of this is when a user normally uses a specific computer to do their online banking.
 If he or she attempts to access their bank account from another computer, the authenticator will not be present.
 In order to gain access, the subscriber would need to verify their identity to the CSP, which might be in the form of answering a challenge question successfully before being given access.

-History

-The need for authentication has been prevalent throughout history.
-In ancient times, people would identify each other through eye contact and physical appearance.
-The Sumerians in ancient Mesopotamia attested to the authenticity of their writings by using seals embellished with identifying symbols.
-As time moved on, the most common way to provide authentication would be the handwritten signature.